swiftcoder2020/bsl-fingerspelling-js-game/README.md

 considerate and thoughtful in helpfulness by engaging to communicate with them to break through the social barriers or assisting them in their difficulties.

+Also research was undertaken to establish if such a game exists which will form the basis of this project and it was with luck that one has been developed through a separate website.

 To summarise the website project's goals:

 * To demonstrate the implementation of acquiring a new skill in JavaScript whilst supplementing the experience of HTML & CSS to the design & development of the project
-* To provide an interactive educational game for interested users with the objective of achieving in acquiring the knowledge and in addition the ability to fingerspell or action in motion the alphabet in BSL
+* To provide an interactive educational game to target interested users with the objective of achieving in acquiring the knowledge and in addition the ability to fingerspell or action in motion the alphabet in BSL
 * To construct a game that elicits a positive user experience in a way that it encourages new/returning visitors to continue the learning experience in an engaging way that is resourceful to them